-It's funny—our bathroom vanities and office desks runneth over with makeup products, our purses practically serve as a catchall for every rogue lipstick and balm there ever was, and yet we're fully on board with the natural-makeup movement.
+It's funny—our bathroom vanities and office desks are sprawled with makeup products, our purses practically serve as a catchall for every rogue lipstick and balm there ever was, and yet we're fully on board with the natural-makeup movement.
 We wouldn't consider ourselves walking contradictions, though.
-No, we can still play and test out different colors and products while having a light hand and knowing how to apply and where for a less-is-more kind of look.
+No, we can still play and test out different colors and products while having a light hand and knowing how and where to apply for a less-is-more kind of look.

 Use a Variety of Primers

 You've heard of multi-masking, but according to makeup artist Kirin Bhatty, the same logic can be applied to primers.
 "I use layers of different primers for different parts of the face so that when I'm using foundation and concealers, it's more of a spot treatment versus creating an entirely new base for the face," explains Bhatty.
 For example, if you're looking to cut down shine on the forehead, nose, and chin, a mattifying primer like this one from LYS Beauty can be used on these areas.
 If you're struggling with enlarged pores, a blurring primer on those areas will do the trick.

 Bhatty likes to use moisturizer to make her own bespoke foundation—the moisturizer essentially thins out the foundation formula to get the most natural coverage.
 "The best way to do this is to add a drop or two of your foundation to your moisturizer," she says.
 "This will turn your foundation into a tinted moisturizer and bring the coverage down to a more natural finish."
 She recommends Kate Somerville's Goat Milk Cream for this, as it's "super gentle and hydrating without being too oily, which can cause your foundation to separate."